 - Type explorer.exe and press Enter.

-- The Windows UI will be revealed.
+- Your Windows UI will be displayed at once.

 - Press Enter or click OK to continue.